noornamari/Key-Phrase-to-Substandard-Mapper/README.md

 Update the event with your claude API key, the path to your service account credentials, and your spreadsheet id.

 ## 4. Add your learning objective, substandards, and key phrases inputs to your spreadsheet and execute run.py
 The outputs will be pushed to the google sheet's "Outputs" tab.
 The outputs include the model's thinking process for the mapping, the dictionary of the mappings, the number of key phrases associated with the learning objective, the number of key phrases mapped, and if all of the key phrases that are mapped are only used once (i.e., are they unique?).

+The outputs will also be saved locally to a csv file in a subdirectory called "outputs."

 ## 5. Execute the google AppsScript function "Format Mappings."
 This will output each substandard to a row in the sheet "Key Phrases Mapped to Substandards, "with each of the substandard's mapped key phrases in their own column.